munificent/craftinginterpreters/book/strings.md

 The only interesting operation we support on strings is `+`.
 If you use that operator on two string objects, it produces a new string that's a concatenation of the two operands.
-In other words, we overload `+` to mean "concatenate" as well as addition.
-Since Lox is dynamically typed, we can't tell which overload is chosen at compile time because we don't know the types of the operands until runtime.
-Thus, the `OP_ADD` instruction dynamically inspects the operands and chooses the right behavior:
+Since Lox is dynamically typed, we can't tell which behavior is needed at compile time because we don't know the types of the operands until runtime.
+Thus, the `OP_ADD` instruction dynamically inspects the operands and chooses the right operation:

 ^code add-strings (1 before, 1 after)